-The papers are informed by ongoing conversations with knowledgeable and supportive political office-bearers and public managers.
-They are a collective product of partnership between civil society organisations, research institutes, and individuals committed to a politics oriented around the achievement of a free and equal society, devoid of racism, sexism, and other forms of oppression and marginalisation, as set out in our Constitution's founding provisions.
-These papers recognise the importance to this goal of a democratic, lawful and developmental public administration.
-They are dedicated to supporting the construction of such an administration through activism around specific reforms with widely evidenced efficacy.
+The position papers were informed by ongoing conversations with knowledge-able and supportive political office-bearers and public managers.
+The proposals they articulated constitute a collective product of partnership between civil society organisations, research institutes, and individuals committed to a politics oriented around the achievement of a free and equal society devoid of racism, sexism, and other forms of oppression and marginalisation, as set out in our Constitution's founding provisions.
+More specifically, the proposals emanate from and demonstrate PARI's commitment to seeing a reformed state administration support the achievement of a more just and equitable society along such lines.
+Our inclusive process recognised the importance to this politics of a democratic, lawful and developmental public administration.
+PARI is dedicated to supporting the construction of such an administration through activism around specific reforms with widely evidenced efficacy.